Cr05512/SFND-UKF/README.md

 4. make
 5. ./ukf_highway

-Note that the programs that need to be written to accomplish the project are src/ukf.cpp, and src/ukf.h

-The program main.cpp has already been filled out, but feel free to modify it.

 <img src="media/ukf_highway.png" width="700" height="400" />

 `main.cpp` is using `highway.h` to create a straight 3 lane highway environment with 3 traffic cars and the main ego car at the center.